 In last week’s blog post, we discussed the power of sensor data to unlock new room reservation features in a traditional IWMS.
 However, reservation systems – along with well-designed user touchpoints – are not just helpful for managing conference and meeting rooms.
 They are essential for making agile workplaces function effectively.
 As with room reservations and cleaning, a well-designed IWMS can be powerful on its own, but sensor technologies that upgrade workspace management software with real-time data can enhance productivity while elevating the user experience.

 The Promise and Peril of Agile Work

-Improving Agile with Real-time Data
+Workspace Management Software Improving Agile with Real-time Data

-A final upgrade to a Smart Workspace Management system that goes beyond reservations incorporates contextual information.
+A final upgrade to smart workspace management software that goes beyond reservations incorporates contextual information.
 While users can guess how crowded an area might be based on the utilization data mentioned above, color-coded mappings and crowdedness alerts can make it easier to find quieter areas, particularly across multiple floors or wings of a building.
 Additionally, different types of sensors can provide other important information that can guide user choice.
 For example, comfort sensors can measure a wide range of variables including temperature and humidity.
 Users can also rate their spaces, providing additional data points for their colleagues.
 Conveyed through a convenient mobile or kiosk app, such contextual information can make it easier for employees to find zones that suit their personal comfort preferences.